archway-network/archway-docs/docs/node/install.md

 ## Step 4

 Create a key to hold your account.
-Once you run this command, your will be prompted with a password dialogue.
+Once you run this command, your may be prompted with a password dialogue.
 Please enter a new password for your account.

 ```bash
 archwayd keys add my-account